Take a look at the course syllabus for more details on the

 - From across the world

 This course is intended to train anyone who seeks to be a leader of change, and is designed to create a social and supportive learning environment that brings together people of diverse backgrounds and experiences to learn from and with each other.

 Do I have to start the course with a project in mind?

-What's important is that each learner choose a project to advance through the course and set a measurable aim for that work.
-The aim can describe what a learner will accomplish during the course or on a longer-term timeline.
+We recommend that learners begin the course with a project in mind.
+Each learner will set an aim for their project, which can describe what a learner will accomplish during the course or on a longer-term timeline.
 Projects do not need to be completed by the end of the course; in fact, we hope that learners seek to lead a sustainable project that extends beyond the end of the course and continues to achieve outcomes and have a positive impact in their local setting.

 What kind of project can I lead through the course?